marcocesarato/php-conventional-changelog/README.md

-        --from-date       str         Get commits from specified date [YYYY-MM-DD] --ver             str         Define the next release version code (semver) --history         bool        Generate the entire history of changes of all releases
+        --from-date       str         Get commits from specified date [YYYY-MM-DD] --ver             str         Define the next release version code (semver) --history         bool        Generate the entire history of changes of all releases --amend           bool        Amend commit the new release once changelog is generated --no-verify       bool        Bypasses the pre-commit and commit-msg hooks --no-tag          bool        Disable release auto tagging when commit enabled
 ```

 [semver]: http://semver.org